 Wisconsin Model Early Learning Standards (WMELS) – WMELS provides us with developmental continuums from which we can create individual goals for the children to help us assess their age-appropriate and milestone development.

 Assessments & Parent Conferences – We believe that assessing individual progress is the key to planning programs that respond to the needs, interests and abilities of children in any classroom.
 With ongoing assessment, our teachers can focus on all aspects of a child’s development.
 At the beginning of the school year curriculum goals and objectives are set in place and throughout the school-year we collect work samples and document facts and skill levels for each child.
-In the fall and spring we provide conferences for parents to meet with their child’s teacher and review their child’s progress.
+In the fall and spring we use PALS as part of our assessment process and provide conferences for parents to meet with their child’s teacher and review their child’s progress.

 Play Based Learning – Kids Junction Preschool places a priority on giving children several opportunities for play during the day.
 Play is central to children’s healthy development and learning during the preschool years.

 Second Step – Second Step is a social emotional curriculum used in the 4K classrooms with weekly themes that teach children about topics such as sharing, feelings, listening and helping others.